LT-IntroToAI-SY2526/assignment6-part1-per3-lsjose973/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split our data into training and testing sets because we want to see if the model we create is actually generalizable and useable.
+The training set is used to teach the model how to predict data, and the testing set is used to see if the model we create is actually accurate.
+If we trained and tested on the same data, the model would perform better than it actually should, giving a false sense of accuracy.
+Instead of learning how to actually see the pattern in the data trends, it instead memorizes the different points.
+If we tried to predict a score for an hour that wasn't on the data we tested and trained on, it would product a result that is more inaccurate than it actually should be.
 ---

 ### Question 7: Most Challenging Part
 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+I think the most challenging part of this assignment was understanding why we put the independant variable as a list.
+I began to understand it after we went over it in class, as I now know that there could be graphs where there are multiple independant variables.
+For example, in the context of this assignment we could have put Hours Studied, Hours Slept, etc, because these are all factors that influence the test scores.

 ---
 ## Part 4: Extending Your Learning

 ### Question 8: Future Applications